 The leaders of these organizations made a historic decision to affiliate as a family of organizations, to unleash nutrition’s potential to reverse the chronic disease and obesity crisis.
 The ANA Foundation was then established, and is dedicated to supporting and resourcing the vision.

-Collectively, the organizations now affiliate as the American Nutrition Association® (ANA®).
-The College, BCNS, ACNPE, and the ANA Foundation remain separate legal entities.
-The respective work of each organization adds up to the overall work of the ANA family.
+Collectively, the organizations now form the American Nutrition Association® (ANA®).
+BCNS and ACNPE remain separate legal entities.

 What is Personalized Nutrition?